The gallery will be closed Thursday and Friday 8/17 and 8/18. Opening on Saturday August 19th at 5:30 pm.

 Our mission is to present world class art in a friendly, small town atmosphere.

-We offer oil and watercolor paintings by our growing stable of artists plus museum quality furniture by Joel Mark and handcrafted jewelry by Anni Maliki Designs.
+We offer paintings and sculpture by our carefully curated stable of artists plus handcrafted jewelry by Anni Maliki Designs.